cadappl/krep_batch_config_xml/README.md

 The main reference can be the usage of the project *Android CM* and *Android LineageOS*, which contain lots of patterns.

-And now with the extra support with `include' element, one XML file can include other files.
+And with the extra support with `include' element, one XML file can include other files. `hook` is also demonstrated to filter out uninterested repositories.

 [krep]: https://github.com/cadappl/krep